 Many people believe that covering a lot of search volume in their campaign will help it grow and yield to more conversions.
 The opposite is actually true.
 Efficient campaigns can both save and make you more money.

 Here’s an example — let’s say that you want to target people looking for “men’s athletic gear”.
-You already have a landing page and you don’t want to ruin your ad quality score by targeting irrelevant keywords.
+You already have a landing page and you don’t want to ruin your ad quality score by targeting irrelevant keywords/negative keyword.

 Also, you don’t want to waste money on clicks that won’t mean anything.
-So, you add the negative keyword “women’s running shoes”.
+So, you add negative keywords “women’s running shoes”.
 This way, you aren’t wasting money, and your campaign is hyper-focused on your real target audience.

-These are negative keywords, and they have been used since the dawn of Google Ads.
+These are negative phrase match keyword, and they have been used since the dawn of Google Ads.
 In addition, they are still used in both marginal and expensive campaigns.

-Using negative keywords isn’t like turning on a setting that will optimize your campaign and save a few bucks.
+Using exact match negative keywords isn’t like turning on a setting that will optimize your campaign and save a few bucks.
 Likewise, creating a list of negative keywords for your campaign isn’t even optional.

 Creating a list of negative keywords is an essential part of any campaign, because it provides all of the following benefits:

 As you can see, there is no reason to ignore setting up a list of negative keywords for your campaign.
 Below, you’ll learn a few effective ways in finding negative keywords for your campaign.

 Finding negative keywords isn’t as simple as it sounds.
 In fact, it’s pretty time-consuming and tricky.
 When creating your negative keyword list, begin by discovering keywords that are similar to your target keywords, but may cater to people who are looking for an entirely different product or service.

 This includes keywords that relate to products and services that can be mistaken for your target keywords.
 The first step in finding negative keywords for your campaign is seeing what types of search terms are prospects using to find your ads in the first place.